Geneva Airport to Les Gets Transfer

 How much does a private transfer from Geneva to Les Gets cost?

-Can you transport skis, snowboards and all ski equipment?
+Can you transport skis, snowboards, and all ski equipment?

 What happens if my flight to Geneva is delayed?

-Do you provide child seats?
+Do you provide child seats for the transfer?

 Can you arrange return transfers from Les Gets to Geneva Airport?